kolinwj/perfectnumbers/README.md

    - Use Asynchronous client/server APIs to enhance the REST service throughput by non-blocking request handling.
 This would enhance the concurrency support when model operations are takes time.

 ## Limitations
-- Range of java long primitive to compute and find the next level of big prime numbers.
+- Range of java long primitive to compute and find the next level of big perfect numbers.
 Biginteger can be tried out for further attempt.